modular/modular/KGEN/docs/public/programming-manual.md

 A very important aspect of this system is that it all composes correctly.

-> Alternative: instead of using the `&` sigil, we could call this an `inout` argument.
-Such a spelling would align better with other argument convention keywords, and is more correct given how Mojo's computed LValues work.

 ### "Borrowed" argument convention

-Now that we know how by-reference argument passing works, you may wonder how by-value argument passing works and how that interacts with the `__copyinit__` method, which implements copy constructors.
+Now that we know how inout argument passing works, you may wonder how by-value argument passing works and how that interacts with the `__copyinit__` method, which implements copy constructors.
 In Mojo, the default convention for passing arguments to functions is to pass with the "borrowed" argument